 Intermittent fasting: the complete guide to starting and progressing

-Intermittent fasting isn't a diet in the traditional sense — it's an eating pattern.
+Intermittent fasting is not a diet in the classic sense — it's an eating rhythm.
 You don't change what you eat, but when you eat.
-Protocols range from 16:8 (beginner-friendly) to 24-48 hour fasts (advanced).
+Protocols range from 16:8 (accessible) to 24-48 h fasts (advanced).
 This guide explains the science, the different protocols, and especially the often-ignored contraindications.

 Steps